annafellars/annablog/_posts/2024-10-31-PGA-Analysis.md

 ---
 layout: post
-title:  "PGA Data Analysis"
+title:  "Charting the Course"
-date: 2024-09-30
+date: 2024-10-31
-description: How to use APIs with Python to create your very own dataframe and EDA.
+description: Gaining insights into the PGA with Python and APIs
 image: "/assets/img/golfcourse.jpg"
 ---